dis-orientation/dis-orientation.github.io/involved.md

 `dis-orientation.info` provides each university with its own subdomain in order for them to have space to post their own content.
 A subdomain indicates the first half of a web address.
 So, in `xyz.dis-orientation.info`, `xyz` is the subdomain part, and `dis-orientation.info` is the main domain name.

-In terms of setting up your subdomain, most of the initial heavy lifting will be done by us, the dis-orientation collective.
+In terms of setting up your subdomain, most of the initial heavy lifting will be done by us, the Dis-Orientation Collective.
 What is important to know is that our website is hosted using a service called GitHub.
 GitHub is a hosting service combined with a version control system, which is basically a software service that tracks changes to documents.

 #### <a id="why-github">Why GitHub?
 Why not something that might be a little easier to set up, like Wordpress?</a><a href="#toc">↩</a>